 The older you get, the higher your BMI is allowed to be.
 For example, in people over age 50, a BMI score of 25 to 30 is still normal and indicates a healthy weight.
 I also believe the 45th percentile weight is a good estimate of your ideal weight.

 Why do I have two versions of a BMI calculator on halls.md?
 It's a leftover from year 2000, and I can't bring myself to delete old pages.
 So this page reminds me of the old-school html with tables, while the main BMI calculator is where new features will continue to appear.
 Some people like this one, with no graphics.

-You can unfortunately still find rigid categories on CDC pages like this but, they have more useful things like a BMI percentiles calculator for children, which, reminds me to mention because it's not obvious: my Weight Percentiles calculator is VERY equivalent to a BMI percentile.
+You can unfortunately still find rigid categories on CDC pages like this but, they have more useful things like a BMI percentiles calculator for children.
+This reminds me to mention, because it's not obvious: my Weight Percentiles calculator is VERY equivalent to a BMI percentile.

-Recently I've been looking at other BMI calculators, for instance at Mayo Clinic, which disappoint me, not only because of the ads for their branded diet, but they refer to a 2013 WHO report, where various academics still lump together overweight and obesity into 'combined', which of course is less healthy than normal weight.
+Recently I've been looking at other BMI calculators, for instance at Mayo Clinic, which disappoint me.
+Not only because of the ads for their branded diet, but they refer to a 2013 WHO report, where various academics still lump together overweight and obesity into 'combined'.
+This of course is less healthy than normal weight.
 Whenever you read a study abstract where the word "combined" is used in confusing ways, that's deliberate tricky wordsmithing.